Top 15 Beaches Near Athens

 Fully organized and with a plethora of sunbeds and umbrellas for you to settle in and enjoy the crystal clear water, Artemida Beach is the perfect getaway destination.

-There is a large number of shops, taverns, and cafes along the main road of Loutsa, for you to eat and drink, as well as a water sports club, in case you are interested in windsurfing or kitesurfing lessons.
+There are many shops, taverns, and cafes along the main road of Loutsa for you to eat and drink, as well as a water sports club in case you are interested in windsurfing or kitesurfing lessons.
 Loutsa is also accessed via public transportation from the center of Athens.

-Just take the 305 bus from Mint Athens metro station (Line 3).
+Just take the 305 bus from an Athens metro station (Line 3).
 The bus stop ‘Tounta’ is located on the main road of Loutsa, right outside the beach.

 Lake Vouliagmeni